UEA-envsoft/FreenoveBigHexapod/README.md

 HexaPosToolui.ui is included in case someone wants to modify the UI

-The Pi will need PyQT5 installed, there's a useful guide here: https://stackoverflow.com/questions/62802520/install-pyqt5-and-qtdesigner-on-raspberry-pi
+The Pi may need PyQT5 installed, I don't recall if it was already there, if it does there's a useful guide here: https://stackoverflow.com/questions/62802520/install-pyqt5-and-qtdesigner-on-raspberry-pi